-To that end, a papyrus dating from circa 4th century AD contains the recipe for what had been described by the ancient scribe as ‘powder for white and perfect teeth’ that transformed into a ‘clean tooth paste’.
+To that end, a papyrus dating from circa 4th century AD contains the recipe for what had been described by the ancient scribe as ‘powder for white and perfect teeth’ that transformed into a ‘clean toothpaste’.
 And quite interestingly, the ingredients were written in black ink (made of soot and gum arabic) – incidentally, another invention of the ancient Egyptians.

-As for the ingredients and their measurement, the more than 1,500-year old recipe called for one drachma (one-hundredth of an ounce) of rock salt, one drachma of mint, and one drachma of the dried iris flower, all mixed with around 20 grains of pepper.
+As for the ingredients and their measurement, the more than 1,500-year-old recipe called for one drachma (one-hundredth of an ounce) of rock salt, one drachma of mint, and one drachma of the dried iris flower, all mixed with around 20 grains of pepper.
 According to the document, the composition should form a paste-like consistency when in contact with the saliva of the mouth.

-Suffice it to say, the formula was tried out by modern researchers and its effects were revealed at a dental congress in Vienna, in 2003.
-To that end, one Austrian dentist mentioned how the resultant pungent smelling paste initially bled his gums but was more effective than many 19th-century (or early 20th century) toothpaste products.
+Suffice it to say, the formula was tried out by modern researchers, and its effects were revealed at a dental congress in Vienna, in 2003.
+To that end, one Austrian dentist mentioned how the resultant pungent-smelling paste initially bled his gums but was more effective than many 19th-century (or early 20th-century) toothpaste products.
 One of the attendants of the convention – Dr. Heinz Neuman, said –

 Nobody in the dental profession had any idea that such an advanced toothpaste formula of this antiquity existed.
 I found that it was not unpleasant.
 It was painful on my gums and made them bleed as well, but that’s not a bad thing, and afterward, my mouth felt fresh and clean.
-I believe that this recipe would have been a big improvement on some of the soap toothpastes used much later.
+I believe that this recipe would have been a big improvement on some of the soap toothpaste used much later.

-Quite intriguingly, it should be noted that the aforementioned recipe is just one of the many ancient variants on what can be categorized as a toothpaste.
+Quite intriguingly, it should be noted that the aforementioned recipe is just one of the many ancient variants of what can be categorized as toothpaste.
 To that end, some of the formulae also called for bizarre stuff like ox hoove ashes and burnt eggshells.
 As the Colgate website mentions –

 The Greeks and Romans favored more abrasiveness and their toothpaste ingredients included crushed bones and oyster shells.
 The Romans added more flavoring to help with bad breath, as well as powdered charcoal and bark.
-The Chinese used a wide variety of substances in toothpastes over time that have included ginseng, herbal mints, and salt.
+The Chinese used a wide variety of substances in toothpaste over time that have included ginseng, herbal mints, and salt.

-Now contrary to our popular notions, the tradition of keeping one’s teeth clean did continue in the medieval times, albeit confined to particular sections of the society.
+Now contrary to our popular notions, the tradition of keeping one’s teeth clean did continue in medieval times, albeit confined to particular sections of society.
 The renowned Trotula, composed in the 12th century AD, possibly in the southern Italian port town of Salerno, comprises a compilation of three texts on women’s health.
 One of the solutions in the text for ‘black teeth’ reads as follows (p.102) –

 …take walnut shells well cleaned of the interior rind, which is green, and…rub the teeth three times a day, and when they have been well rubbed…wash the mouth with warm wine, and with salt mixed in if desired.